This page describes what constitutes an allowed or not-allowed license for Fedora Linux.

 In order to meet the goal of creating a complete, general purpose operating system exclusively from free and open source software, all software and other content packaged in Fedora Linux must be under licenses determined to be allowed in Fedora, with only limited, conditional exceptions.

-If a license is listed in the allowed list, then it is allowed in Fedora for the relevant category (allowed, allowed-fonts, etc.) as described below.
+If a license is listed in the allowed list, then it is allowed in Fedora for the relevant category, i.e., allowed (generally), allowed for fonts, etc.) as described below.

 If a license is listed in the not-allowed list, then it has already been reviewed and determined to be not-allowed in Fedora Linux.
-If you think Fedora should make an exception to the designation of a license as not-allowed (for example, a time-limited or package-specific tolerance of the license), you can raise this on the Fedora legal mailing list.
+If you think Fedora should make an exception to the designation of a license as not-allowed (for example, a time-limited or package-specific tolerance of the license), you can raise this in an issue in the Fedora License Data repository or on the Fedora legal mailing list.

 If a license is not listed on any list, then it needs to be reviewed.
 Please follow the license review process.